unistra/excalibur/docs/source/usage.rst

 	http://myapp.mydomain.com/project/source/ressource/method?sign=signature&firstname=toto&lastname=tata

-- project : optional param.
-The project specified in the sources.yml.
+- project :  The project specified in the sources.yml.
+Uses "default" by default.
 - source : targeted source specified in the sources.yml.
 			- 'all' is a reserved keyword, when you set source to all, excalibur launches all the plugins whose yaml carries the right api key,